Sputter. Sputter. Sputter. That’s weird. My car’s never made that sound before.

 I’ve read that food fuels our body.
 “Make sure you are eating right and exercising so you have energy.”
 They say.
 But, rest plays just as important of a role in our energy levels as broccoli or bicycling.

 And, here’s another little secret I’ve learned about rest.
 When I’m tired, I lose my ability to think about my body rationally.
 In a state of exhaustion, I fixate on what’s “wrong” with my body and condemn myself for not caring for it better.
 My body image issues flare when I’m not getting proper rest.
 There seems to be a rest body image connection.

 Here’s the way the rest body image connection works:

 –I keep exercising even though I know I need a nap more than a trip to the gym.
 (Read why I quit the gym here.)

-–I don’t feel like I’m living out my purpose.
+–My purpose disappears.
+I don’t feel like I’m living out my purpose.
 Instead, I feel like I’m barely surviving.
 Without a good grip on my purpose, I elevate the importance of my physical appearance, believing it matters more than it actually does.
 (I wrote about that here.)

 –I revert back to the dieter’s mentality.
 I’m tempted to start a new diet or try an extreme weight loss method because I feel rushed.
 When I’m tired, I’m unable to rationally remember that the safest, healthiest way to lose weight is to incorporate small lifestyle changes that will have an impact in my overall health overtime.
 (And that rest is necessary for weight loss!)